code-423n4/2023-06-canto/README.md

 - Starts June 20, 2023 20:00 UTC
 - Ends June 23, 2023 20:00 UTC

-## Automated Findings / Publicly Known Issues

-Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.

-*Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

-[ ⭐️ SPONSORS ADD INFO HERE ]

 # Overview of Onboarding Middleware

-The x/onboarding module implements IBC middleware for users who don’t have Canto tokens for initial gas spending.
-Additionally, this module will also convert IBC assets to their ERC20 equivalent if the mapping is already registered.
+The `x/onboarding` module implements IBC middleware for users who don’t have Canto tokens for initial gas spending.
+Additionally, this module will also convert IBC assets to their ERC20 equivalent if the mapping is already registered using the `x/coinswap` module.

 ## Background Information
 Canto is a layer-1 EVM built using Cosmos SDK.
 As such, IBC assets do not exist on the EVM unless an IBC <-> ERC20 mapping is registered.
 Once the mapping is created, users are able to convert between ERC20s (to use on the EVM) and IBC assets (to IBC elsewhere).